top of page

 5. Pratyahara (withdrawing the senses inward)

 Pratyahara is the fifth limb of Raja Yoga.
 Pratyahara refers to the practice of withdrawing one’s senses from external distractions and sensory objects.
 It is an essential step in meditation.
 Techniques of Pratyahara serve as foundational meditation practices for practitioners, preparing for deeper levels of meditation.
 By focusing inward, we can achieve a heightened state of introspection or awareness regarding our mind and inner life.
-One notable practice associated with pratyahara is Yoga Nidra, often referred to as yogic sleep.
+One notable meditation practice associated with pratyahara is Yoga Nidra, often referred to as yogic sleep.
 In Yoga Nidra, practitioners lie down in a supine position and guide their body and mind into a deeply relaxed state while maintaining conscious awareness, resembling a sleep-like condition.
 This practice can help us gain insight into our inner lives while promoting deep relaxation and inner peace.

 6. Dharana (Concentration)

 Dharana or concentration, is the sixth limb of Raja Yoga.
-Dharana involves focusing the mind on a single point to enhance concentration and stillness of mind essential for achieving a deeper level of meditation.
-The practice of Ajapa Japa or repetition of a mantra, is categorized as a Dharana practice.
-It develops concentration by continuously repeating a mantra.
-By engaging in Ajapa Japa, practitioners can cultivate an enhanced and more profound meditative state of awareness and introspection.
+Dharana involves focusing the mind on a single point to enhance concentration essential for achieving a deep level of meditation and self-discovery.
+One foundational yogic meditation technique categorized as a Dharana practice is Ajapa Japa Meditation, which consists of the repetition of a mantra.

 Spiritual Meditation